 These creative planter ideas make the most of a tiny garden.
 We’re always looking for ways to squeeze just one more plant into our small outdoor space.
 On one of our garage sale treks I found a rusty old chair and thought it would be perfect as a planter once I painted the metal and removed the seat cushion.

 At the time, I was in my ‘succulent’ phase and couldn’t wait to introduce a lush ‘seat cushion’ full of plants tucked in beside our rock garden.
-Succulents can be planted sparsely within the container and will spread quickly to form that lush look in no time!
+In fact, succulents can be planted sparsely within the container and will spread quickly to form that lush look in no time!

 At first we planted the succulents in a ceramic dish, but it cracked after only one winter.